 You’ll also be able to figure out exactly what type of coaching business you want to create, including how to find your perfect client.

 There are two primary types of businesses most new coaches choose from: one-on-one coaching and group coaching.

-One-on-one coaching is a bit easier and faster to get into of the two models.
-This is because when you are coaching someone one-on-one, you don’t need to have a predetermined plan or curriculum for their progress.
+One-on-one coaching is a bit easier and faster to get into from the two models.
+This is because when you are coaching someone one-on-one basis, you don’t need to have a predetermined plan or curriculum for their progress.
 Naturally, each client is going to have a different path.
 You can, therefore, take your time with your client, developing plans and goals as you build your relationship.

 For clients, one-on-one coaching is often preferable.
 This is because clients feel like they are truly getting specialized attention.
 Most love that they can connect with you individually as a coach.

 Wolf and Heron offers one-on-one coaching in a variety of areas.